Template considerations

 Use Edit source to add your app block HTML manually during development

 This is strongly recommended to ensure your app block can display in columns, and if you include buttons within your app block.
-Utilizing the EasyEditor to create and build column content will make sure it adheres to wider EasyEditor rules and displays properly on different devices/in different inboxes.
+Utilising the EasyEditor to create and build column content will make sure it adheres to wider EasyEditor rules and displays properly on different devices/in different inboxes.

 Once you are happy that the markup for your app block is working well, take the markup and ready to use as the template field for your app block when you register it.

-Refering to parameters values
+Referring to parameter values

 If you want to reference your app block's parameter values then simply use the token pattern: [[id of parameter]] in your HTML to insert the value.